karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/ListActionHandler/LightRealistBaseListActionHandler/decorateGenericActionItemByAssets.md

 - jsActionName: the name of the action name to use to detect js files.
                  I used this when I had different action names pointing to the same js handler (export_to_csv, export_to_html, export_to_pdf, ..., all pointing to a single export_to_file handler).
+- params: array, some extra parameters to pass to add to the item params